thkoch2001/tvlfyi_depot/users/tazjin/blog/posts/reversing-watchguard-vpn.md

 ![processTokenPrompt2](/static/img/watchblob_5.webp)

-The user\'s password was overwritten with the (verified) OTP token - before OpenVPN had even been started!
+The user's password was overwritten with the (verified) OTP token - before OpenVPN had even been started!

 Reading a bit more of the code in the subsequent